lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_unseen.md

 on the perspective of the observer.
 A river might symbolize life’s journey, persistence, or even cleansing, depending on how it is seen.

-Or perhaps even this: symbols are the language of the subconscious, of the soul, a form of communication that transcends logic and speaks directly to the heart.
+Or maybe this: symbols are the language of the subconscious, of the soul, a form of communication that transcends logic and speaks directly to the heart.
 Dreams speak in symbols, weaving images that bypass logic to touch the core of our emotions and instincts.
 They remind us that not everything in life can be